HeatherNankunda/electric-vehicle-energy-demand-forecasting/README.md

 ## 📌 Project Overview

-This project analyzes Electric Vehicle (EV) charging infrastructure data to understand and predict energy demand patterns.
-The study uses machine learning models to classify demand levels based on charger availability and location characteristics.
+This project analyzes Electric Vehicle (EV) charging infrastructure data to understand and predict energy consumption patterns at municipal charging sites.
+Unlike traditional categorical studies, this research employs Supervised Machine Learning Regression—specifically Random Forest and Neural Network architectures—to forecast the exact Energy Provided (kWh) for each charging session.
+By modeling the relationship between charging duration, geographical location, and temporal variables, this study provides actionable insights for grid stability management and urban infrastructure planning in transitioning energy markets like Uganda.

 ## 🎯 Objectives

-* Perform exploratory data analysis (EDA)
-* Visualize EV charging patterns
-* Predict energy demand levels using ML models
+* Data Description
+* Data Exploration and Visualization
+* Data cleaning and Preparation
-* Compare classical ML and neural network performance
+* Modelling and Evaluation
+* Summary

 ## 📊 Dataset